USEPA/USEEIO_API/doc/data_format.md

 5       Group       The indicator group which should be exactly one of these values:
                     Impact Potential, Resource Use, Waste Generated,
-                    Economic & Social, Chemical Releases 6       SimpleUnit  A simplied version of the Unit.
+                    Economic & Social, Chemical Releases 6       SimpleUnit  A simplified version of the Unit.
-7       SimpleName  A simplied version of Name.
+7       SimpleName  A simplified version of Name.
 ```

 ### demands.csv